michielbaird/rp-runner-switcher/README.md

 # rp-runner-switcher

-> A smart Cargo runner for RP2040 and RP2350 boards — auto-selects between `probe-rs` and `elf2uf2-rs` so you don’t have to.
+> A Cargo runner for RP2040 and RP2350 boards — auto-selects between `probe-rs` and `elf2uf2-rs` so you don’t have to.

 ## ✨ Features